bnlucas/contact-records/README.md

 # Contacts Records
-Finding potential duplicates within an uploaded CSV file using Double Metaphone tokens.
+Finding potential duplicates within an uploaded CSV file using Metaphone tokens.

 ## Running the app
 This is a Spring Boot app with a React client app bundled with it.
 To run, simply use